AnyaLang/SBB_ML/README.md

 | 3     | 1.314400      | 1.172957        | 50.6250%  | 49.9922% | 50.8831%  | 50.3099% |

-In this case, the accuracy became lower, but by using the increased sequence length and the learning rate scheduler we see a substantial decrease in the loss validation compared to our **Base BERT Model**.
+In this case, the accuracy became lower, but by using the increased sequence length we see a decrease in the loss validation compared to our **Base BERT Model**.
 This can suggest that our model is generalizing better and not overfitting to the training data.

 In the next step, we **increased the number of epochs to 5 epochs to monitor if there were any further improvements in the model accuracy.**